-.
+Tessler et al. 2014 identifies climate-driven changes — ocean acidification, warming temperatures, sea level rise, and increased storm frequency — as among the suite of ongoing threats that “may potentially limit long-term viability” of the species, which the paper characterizes as a species of “high concern” throughout its range.
 The Tongass CCVA states that climate-driven changes to prey may already be reducing breeding densities — present-tense language describing an effect underway, not a contingent future projection.
 The freshwater-buffer proposition the rationale relies on is not, in the cited record before us, supported by primary scientific evidence; it is offered as a possibility rather than a documented mechanism.